-- current driving licence4 photocard full or provisional (UK / Isle of Man / Channel Islands and EEA) - current driving licence4paper version (UK, Isle of Man, Channel Islands and EEA; full or provisional) - birth certificate issued at any time after the date of birth (UK, Isle of Man and Channel Islands; - marriage / civil partnership certificate (UK and Channel Islands) - immigration document, visa or work permit (issued by a country outside the EEA.
+- current driving licencephotocard full or provisional (all countries outside the UK excluding Isle of Man and Channel Islands) - current driving licencepaper version if issued before 1998 full or provisional (UK, Isle of Man and Channel Islands) - birth certificate issued at any time after the date of birth (UK, Isle of Man and Channel Islands) - marriage / civil partnership certificate (UK and Channel Islands) - immigration document, visa or work permit (issued by a country outside the UK.
 Valid only for roles whereby the applicant is living and working outside of the UK.
-Visa / permit must relate to the non-EEA country in which the role is based) - HM Forces ID card (UK) - fire arms licence (UK, Channel Islands and Isle of Man)
+Visa / permit must relate to the non-UK country in which the role is based) - HM Forces ID card (UK) - fire arms licence (UK, Channel Islands and Isle of Man)